Aneesh495/email-confirmation-app/README.md

 Consider using .env files or other secrets management for production.

-Notes:
+Notes
-1. This project uses Gmail SMTP; you may need to enable "App Passwords" or "Less Secure Apps" in your Gmail account.
+This project uses Gmail SMTP; you may need to enable "App Passwords" or "Less Secure Apps" in your Gmail account.

-2. The database table users must be created beforehand with columns id (auto-increment), name, and email.
+The database table users must be created beforehand with columns id (auto-increment), name, and email.

-3. Google reCAPTCHA keys can be obtained from Google reCAPTCHA admin.
+Google reCAPTCHA keys can be obtained from Google reCAPTCHA admin.

 Author
-Aneesh Krishna — GitHub.com/Aneesh495
+Aneesh Krishna — Github.com/Aneesh495